kunalkathuria/sv_caller/README.md

     -u|--min_cluster            (the minimum number of reads supporting a cluster required for it to be considered in the analysis, def = 5)
     -v|--sig_bound              (in forming breakpoint region, the value of mean_insert_length + sig_bound*sig_insert_length - mean_RDL - (outer dist b/w min and max location of cluster read) is added to the "exact" breakpoint given by end-point of read in direction of orientation.
 This is usually 3 for Poisson etc., def = 2)
     -w|--sig_mult               (in forming clusters, a read's alignment location needs to fall within mean_IL + sig_mult*sigma_IL - 2*RDL of given cluster to be part of it as a necessary condition, def = 5)
+    -x				(SET -m to 1 if using this; path to file containing CNVs) -y                          (binary switch; set to 0 if wish to see only those variants that are supported uniquely by fragments, def = 1)

 ### RESULTS